cmadamsgit/nagios-plugins-cmadams/README.md

 * check_chrony:
 	This plugin checks the selected chrony NTP server

+## Notes

+These plugins need at least perl 5.26.

 ## License

 This project is licensed under the GNU General Public License (v3.0 only).